Redbone Bindery

 Philosophy

-The philosophy of the Redbone Bindery stresses the importance of combining current knowledge of ethical conservation practice with the skills of an expert craftsperson.
-This results in work that meets the strict ethical requirements of cultural heritage conservation while achieving the highest degree of period-style aesthetic
+The philosophy of the Redbone Bindery stressed the importance of combining current knowledge of ethical conservation practice with the skills of an expert craftsperson.
+This resulted in work that met the strict ethical requirements of cultural heritage conservation while achieving the highest degree of period-style aesthetic

 Memberships and Committee Work